 '''

-Log-agent-state
+log-agent-state

-Log-agent-activity
+log-agent-activity

-Log-queue
+log-queue

-Log-strategy
+log-strategy

-Log-userdata
+log-esp-service

-Log-esp-service
+event-filter-by-id

 '''

+With the value false, events associated with the named endpoint type are filtered out.
 For example, setting log-queue to a value of false prevents the events EventPlacedInQueue, EventPlacedInWorkbin, EventTakenFromQueue, and EventTakenFromWorkbin from being stored.